stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 ### scrapeJson

 This action works in the same way as `scrapeXPath`, but uses a mapped json configuration to parse.
 It uses the top-level `jsonScrapers` configuration.
-This action is valid for `performerByName`, `performerByURL`, `sceneByFragment` and `sceneByURL`.
+This action is **not valid** for `performerByFragment`.

 JSON scraping configurations specify the mapping between object fields and a GJSON selector.
 The JSON scraper scrapes the applicable URL and uses [GJSON](https://github.com/tidwall/gjson/blob/master/SYNTAX.md) to parse the returned JSON object and populate the object fields.